BarbodH/mad-grid/README.md

 ## Permissions & Privacy

 This app does not require any special permissions and no personal user data is collected.
-The app uses output devices only for audio (background music, sound effects) and vibration.
+The app uses output devices only for audio (background music & sound effects).